Articles in this section

 These group types are indicated by the group type icon, as reflected in the screenshot below.

-To create a group manually, an Admin or Configurator can navigate to Settings > Users & Groups > Groups and click "Create Group" at the top, which will offer two options:
+To create a group manually, an Admin or Configurator can navigate to Settings > Users & Groups > Groups, and click the Create Group button at the top.
+To create a New Group manually, click the option on the left: New Group.

-When "New Group" is selected, a prompt to name the group will appear.
-Once a name is added, click the "Add Members" button:
+A prompt to name the group will appear.
+Once a name is added, click the Add Members button.

-To upload groups, an Admin or Configurator can navigate to Settings > Users & Groups > Groups and click "Create Group" at the top, which will offer two options:
+To upload groups, an Admin or Configurator can navigate to Settings > Users & Groups > Groups, and click the Create Group button at the top.
+To create one or more Groups via CSV upload, click the option on the right: Upload Group.

 Note: The CSV upload can only create new groups and assign users to groups.
 You cannot modify or delete existing groups or group assignments; these must be done from the Groups page within the app.

-A message will display when the upload is successfully completed and any newly created groups will now appear on the Groups page.
+A message will display when the upload is successfully completed, and any newly created groups will now appear on the Groups page.

 Edit Groups